“`html

 - Oncology support settings — offering specialized skin care for patients undergoing chemotherapy or radiation (a growing niche)

-The medical esthetician career path is one of the most rapidly expanding tracks in the aesthetics industry.
+The medical esthetician (NO FINANCIAL AID FOR THIS PROGRAM) career path is one of the most rapidly expanding tracks in the aesthetics industry.
 A medical esthetician isn’t a different license — it’s an esthetician who has developed clinical-level skills and works in a medical or medspa setting.
 The foundation is the same esthetics license, built on with specialized training in chemical exfoliation, laser safety, advanced skin analysis, and clinical protocols.

-Cosmetic laser technicians occupy a similar space.
+Cosmetic laser technicians (NO FINANCIAL AID FOR THIS PROGRAM) occupy a similar space.
 In Virginia, there is no separate state license for laser work.
 Cosmetic laser practitioners typically hold an esthetics license and complete a laser safety certification — which means the path to performing laser treatments starts with esthetics school, not a healthcare degree.

-This is one of the most important facts to understand if you’re comparing the beauty school vs. medical assistant school question.
+This is one of the most important facts to understand if you’re comparing the beauty school vs. medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) school question.
 The assumption that clinical settings require clinical degrees isn’t always accurate when it comes to aesthetics.

 Training Time, Cost, and Licensing: A Side-by-Side Look